Liam-Weitzel/SIMD-Exploration/README.md

 Google's benchmark library is used to measure and create each benchmark.
 This library abstracts complex low-level benchmark design to give a more userfriendly benchmarking experience.
 Google benchmark returns the execution time of a specified benchmark in nano seconds with 4 decimal places.
 Thus the uncertainty of our measurements are +- 0.5 femtoseconds or +- 0.00005 nanoseconds.
 Google benchmark's parameter `->MinTime(0.5)` is used to ensure that the execution time recorded is the execution time of the function running 'hot'.
 After the function being measured has ran continously for atleast 0.5 seconds, and the variance of the execution time between the last 10 executions is lower than a specified threshold, Google benchmark will return the last execution time.
 It is important to note that it does not return an aggregate of the execution time.
 Given this, the measurement process is repeated 1000 times using the argument `->Repetitions(1000)` for each benchmark.

 Using the evirontment variables of the host system, we can control the output medium and format of Google benchmark.
-Before any benchmarks, these environment variables are defined to set the output format to `json` using: `export BENCHMARK_OUT_FORMAT=json`.
+Before any benchmarks are executed, these environment variables are defined to set the output format to `json` using: `export BENCHMARK_OUT_FORMAT=json`.
 The output medium (file or commandline) can be specified by setting the `BENCHMARK_OUT` environment variable to the file name.

 The structure of the `json` output data can be seen in the example below:
 ```json